guotong1988/guotong1988.github.io/core_research/_posts/2024-02-01-auto-re-label.md

 ![fig1](/assets/png/auto-relabel/fig1.png)

-In previous work \cite{ref2}, we illustrate the method of manually correction in these steps:
+In previous work \cite{ref2}, we illustrate the method of manual correction in these steps:

 Step-1.
 We assume it is a classification task.
 We have a human-labeled dataset-v0 (training dataset and dev dataset).
 We train a deep model upon dataset-v0 and get model-v0.